Connecting Early Dark Energy to Late Dark Energy by the Diluting Matter Potential: Gravity-Matter Formalism With Two Independent Non-Riemannian Volume-Forms

-In relation to the function $R = g^{\m\n} R_{\m\n}(\G)$ and the quantity $R_{\m\n}(\G)$, these denote the the scalar curvature and the Ricci tensor in the first-order (Palatini) formalism, in which the affine connection $\G^\m_{\n\l}$ \textsl{a priori} does not dependent on the metric $g_{\m\n}$.
-In addition, we have included in this action a $R^2$-term (the Palatini form) coupled with a parameter $\epsilon$.
-We mention that $R+R^2$ action within the second order formalism was originally introduced in Ref.~\ct{starobinsky} in the context of an inflationary stage.
+In relation to the function $R = g^{\m\n} R_{\m\n}(\G)$ and the quantity $R_{\m\n}(\G)$, these denote the scalar curvature and the Ricci tensor in the first-order (Palatini) formalism, in which the affine connection $\G^\m_{\n\l}$ \textsl{a priori} does not dependent on the metric $g_{\m\n}$.
+In addition, we have included in this action a $R^2$-term (the Palatini form) coupled with a parameter $\epsilon_S$.
+We mention that $R+R^2$ action within the second order formalism was originally introduced by Starobinsky in Ref.~\ct{starobinsky} in the context of an inflationary stage.
+The inflationary phase can be obtained from a simple mechanism involving the constants of integration $M_1$ and $M_2$ even without involving an $\epsilon_S$ contribution, which would be the analogous of the Starobinsky mechanism, therefore since the constants of integration $M_1$ and $M_2$ can produce this without introducing higher powers in curvature.
+Then, we work with a simpler theory that produces all the necessary ingredients by taking $\epsilon_S=0$.